TMJ/TMD Treatment – Accra, Ghana

 Say Goodbye to Jaw Pain & Headaches

 If you place your fingers right underneath each ear and open your mouth, those little hinges you feel are actually your TMJ, or temporomandibular joint.
 This joint, like others in the body, can sometimes become misaligned and dysfunctional, which can cause pain throughout the jaw, head, face, and neck.
-Rather than just treating the symptoms, the team at Bethel Dental can get to the root of TMJ pain and treat it directly to provide long-lasting relief.
+Rather than just treating the symptoms, the team at Bethel Dental Clinic can get to the root of TMJ pain and treat it directly to provide long-lasting relief.

 Why Choose Us for TMJ/TMD Treatment?